-On April 9, 2024, the Company announced that it has entered, through its subsidiary, a strategic distribution agreement with Vessel Brand Inc, a subsidiary of Flora Growth Corp. ("Flora"), a global consumer-packaged goods leader and pharmaceutical distributor, headquartered in Carlsbad, CA.
+On April 9, 2024, the Company entered, through its subsidiary, a strategic distribution agreement with Vessel Brand Inc ("Vessel"), a subsidiary of Flora Growth Corp., a global consumer-packaged goods leader and pharmaceutical distributor, headquartered in Carlsbad, CA. Vessel is a premium cannabis accessories brand with a wide range of products.